AtsushiHashimoto/TableObjectManager/README.md

  1. put block.h, graph.h, instances.inc into src/modules/Core/include
  2. put graph.cpp maxflow.cpp into src/modules/Core/src
  3. add #include "instances.inc" in the last line of graph.cpp

+    The above graph cut implementation is excluded from our repository because it is distributed under the GNU license.
+    Please do put above files in the appropriate directory as directed.

 # Compile Library
 ## on Windows